cisco/mindmeld/docs/source/userguide/role_classifier.rst

 2. Arguments to the :meth:`fit` method
 """"""""""""""""""""""""""""""""""""""

-For experimenting with the domain classifier, the recommended method is to use arguments to the :meth:`fit` method.
+For experimenting with the role classifier, the recommended method is to use arguments to the :meth:`fit` method.
 The main areas for exploration are feature extraction and hyperparameter tuning.

 **Feature extraction**